 First and foremost, The

-Fighters Generation embraces the
+Fighters Generation website embraces the

+inspired by character designs... in particular.
 If you're well-acquainted with the top fighting games, there's no

 can easily be considered "works of art"... not only due to the intricate